 19. St. Elisabeth’s Cathedral

-The Cathedral of St. Elisabeth is a wonderful place to see in the picturesque city of Košice.
+The Cathedral of St. Elisabeth is a beautiful place to see in the picturesque city of Košice.
 This Gothic cathedral is considered Slovakia’s largest church.
 The presence of Kassa is noted in a document dating back to 1230, which is linked to the history of the rectory cathedral.

 As soon as you enter St. Elisabeth Cathedral, you will understand the significance of the cathedral’s patron saint.
 The captivating Altar of St. Elisabeth is housed in the cathedral.